Bromus cebadilla: Similar species

-It is likely to be confused with Bromus catharticus, which it is often reduced to a synonym of (Bromus catharticus var. elatus), B. lithobius, and the B. carinatus group.
+B. cebadilla is likely to be confused with B. catharticus (some treatments reduce it to a variety of this species - Bromus catharticus var. elatus), B. carinatus, and B. lithobius.

-From B. catharticus, it can be distinguished by the elliptic, rather than elliptic-oblong spikelets, the glabrous or lightly hairy rather than scabrid glumes, and the longer awn (3.5-9mm rather than 0-3.5mm).
-Additionally, like the B. carinatus group, it has long, thin spikelets, rather than wider spikelets of B. catharticus.
+B. cebadilla is found throughout its range with B. catharticus.
+It is differentiated by the elliptic, rather than elliptic-oblong spikelets, and the longer awn (3.5-9mm rather than 0-3.5mm).
+B. cebadilla typically has tighter green florets with yellowy bases, whereas B. catharticus is variable in colour.
+In appearance it is more like B. carinatus than B. catharticus, with its long, thin spikelets and long awns.